MalefactorIX/Damage-Processing-System/Faust/RoE.md

 5) No absurdly excessive weaponry may be used in any vehicle - this is harder to quantify, so you will be informed if you need to tone things back.
 Use infantry guidelines as a benchmark for compliance.

-6) All health systems must have an open and public github page for references.
+6) All health systems must have an open and public github page for reference.
 You must be able to provide the sourcecode for your health system.
 Private systems will not be permitted.

 7) All health systems must be at least 90% accurate regardless of region latency.
 Systems found to be throttling or repeatedly failing to take damage will be disallowed.